youtube/cobalt/README.md

     go through the HTTP page dance every time you switch screens.
 It's slow, and provides poor user feedback, not to mention a jarring transition.
 Instead, one loads data from an XMLHttpRequest (XHR), and then updates one's DOM to reflect the new data.
+AJAX!
+Web 2.0!!
-  * **No scrolling.** Well, 10-foot UI SPA apps might scroll, but not like traditional web pages, with scroll bars and a mouse wheel.
+  * **No scrolling.** Well, full-screen, 10-foot UI SPA apps might scroll, but not like traditional web pages, with scroll bars and a mouse wheel.
 Scrolling is generally built into the app very carefully, with support for a Directional Pad and a focus cursor.

 ## Architecture

+The Cobalt Authors forked H5VCC, removed most of the Chromium code -- in particular WebCore and the Chrome Renderer and Compositor -- and built up from scratch an implementation of a simplified subset of HTML, the CSS Box Model for layout, and the Web APIs that were really needed to build a full-screen SPA browse and play application.

 The Cobalt technology stack has these major components, roughly in a high-level application to a low-level platform order: